deancollins84/cushon/README.md

       And I have a valid ISA account
      When making requests via a JSON API.

-  Scenario: Customer who would like to transfer money into ISA account can see available funds.
+  Scenario: Customer who would like to deposit money into ISA account can see available funds.
-    Given I am transferring money into my ISA account And I need to view available funds
+    Given I am depositing money into my ISA account And I need to view available funds
      When I request GET "/funds"
      Then I should get a status code of 200
       And See multiple results

-  Scenario: Customer who would like to transfer money into ISA account can see only the latest available fund.
+  Scenario: Customer who would like to deposit money into ISA account can see only the latest available fund.
-    Given I am transferring money into my ISA account And I need to view available funds
+    Given I am deposit money into my ISA account
+      And I need to view available funds
      When I request POST "/funds?limit=1"
      Then I should get a status code of 200
       And See only one result
 ```